marijnh/Eloquent-JavaScript/20_node.md

 The function passed as argument to `createServer` is called every time a client connects to the server.
-The `request` and `response` variables are objects representing the incoming and outgoing data.
+The `request` and `response` bindings are objects representing the incoming and outgoing data.
 The first contains information about the ((request)), such as its `url` property, which tells us to what URL the request was made.